dustinpfister/blog_posts/_posts/lodash-defaults.md

 ## 3 - Vanilla javaScript and setting defaults

 The lodash defaults method will work great in many various situations in which I want to make sure that default values for an object are set for any and all values that are not given.
+However there is of course the question of how to go about doing what the lodash defaults method does outside of lodash, as many of us are starting to use this library less and less these days.
+I still think that the lodash defaults is a nice little tool in the lodash toolbox that works as expected when it comes to having such a method, but this is also something that is not so hard to replicated with just plain old javaScript by itself.

 ### 3.1 - A vanilla js constructor example using ternary operators